tizonia/tizonia-openmax-il/README.md

 ```

-> NOTE: This installs the latest Tizonia Debian packages from [Bintray](https://bintray.com/tizonia) along with all their dependencies.
+> NOTE: The usual disclaimers apply: trust no-one.
+Have a look at the installation script before running it in your system.

+## Configuration

-Finally, to use *Spotify*, *Google Play Music*, *SoundCloud* and *Dirble*,
+To use *Spotify*, *Google Play Music*, *SoundCloud* and *Dirble*, introduce
-introduce your credentials in Tizonia's config file (see instructions inside
+your credentials in Tizonia's config file (see instructions inside the file for
-the file for more information):
+more information):

 ```bash